achalmed/website-achalma/blog/posts/2021-07-13-plan-de-negocio-exportacion-de-tuna/index.pdf.md

 ---
-documentmode: stu
-# Configuraciones Específicas por Modo
+documentmode: stu  # Modo de documento: Can be jou (journal), man (manuscript), stu (student), or doc (document)
+    # - man (Manuscrito): Similar al formato .docx
+    # - jou (Revista): Un formato pulido de dos columnas similar a muchas revistas APA.
+    # - doc (Documento): Similar al predeterminado LaTex artículos.
+    # - stu (Estudiante): Formateado para trabajos de estudiantes
-# PARA ESTUDIANTE
+# MODO ESTUDIANTE (STU)
 course: Economía internacional II
 professor: Econ.
 William Dante Canales Molina
 duedate: 07/13/2021
+# MODO REVISTA (JOU)
+# journal: Psychological Review
+# volume: 2025, Vol. 131, No. 2, 10--60
+copyrightnotice: 2021
+copyrightext: All rights reserved
+# image: featured.png
 title: Exportación de Tuna desde Ayacucho
 subtitle: Un Análisis del Mercado Internacional
 shorttitle: "EXPORTACIÓN DE TUNA"
-# description: |
-abstract: This study explores the strategic and ethical considerations of exporting prickly pear (tuna) from Ayacucho, Peru, to international markets, with a focus on Beijing, China.
+abstract: "This study explores the strategic and ethical considerations of exporting prickly pear (tuna) from Ayacucho, Peru, to international markets, with a focus on Beijing, China.
 It examines the operational framework of Ecotuna S.C.R.L., a Peruvian company established in 2020, aiming to penetrate global markets within a year.
 The analysis includes market demand in China, logistical processes, and economic viability, highlighting the fruit’s nutritional value and its alignment with shifting consumer preferences toward healthier diets.
 Ethical implications, such as sustainable production and fair trade, are addressed in the context of contemporary societal needs.
 Drawing on trade data and consumer trends, the research underscores the potential for Ayacucho’s tuna to compete with leading exporters like Mexico while fostering local development.
-The study concludes by outlining key challenges and opportunities for sustainable export growth.
+The study concludes by outlining key challenges and opportunities for sustainable export growth."
 keywords:
   - prickly pear export
   - international trade